fmilovanov/ParallelProcessor/README.md

 How?
 ----
 First of all, parallel processing is not a panacea; it's won't speed up ANY task.
-In order to go parallel, you must break your task into JOBS: small pieces that can be completed independent of others.
+In order to go parallel, you must break your TASK into JOBS: small pieces that can be completed independent of others.
 Once you broke your TASK into JOBS, you must derive a class from a `ParallelProcessor`: